serilog/serilog-sinks-opentelemetry/README.md

 the configured logger.

 These resource attributes may be provided as a `Dictionary<string, Object>` when configuring a logger.
-While OpenTelemetry allows resource attributes with rich values; however, this implementation _only_ supports resource attributes with primitive values.
+OpenTelemetry allows resource attributes with rich values; however, this implementation _only_ supports resource attributes with primitive values.